sponge/slate2d/readme.md

 ## Instructions

 Slate2D uses [Premake5](https://premake.github.io/) to generate project files.
-While the engine is intended to be cross-platform, right now only Windows and WASM/Emscripten builds are viable.
-Mac builds are bitrotted.
-Run a premake command such as `premake5 vs2017` to generate the project, or `premake5 --help` to see extra options specific to the project.
+While the engine is intended to be cross-platform, right now only Windows and WASM/Emscripten builds are proven.
+Mac builds are bitrotted, and Linux should run.
+Run a premake command such as
+`premake5 vs2017` to generate the project, or `premake5 --help` to see extra options specific to the project.
 An attempt has been made to make it build clean out of the box.
 This has been confirmed to work on *two* different computers!